tom-seddon/beeb_test_os/README.md

 Should look like this Mode 7: [./mode_7_failure.png](./mode_7_failure.png)

-Should look like this in Mode 0/Mode 4:
+Should look like this otherwise:
 [./mode_4_failure.png](./mode_4_failure.png) (this is a bitmap Mode 4 display, not using the teletext-style addressing mode)